 I guess an ideal job would be to be selling my art, to be the Director Emeritus of Ballet4Life and to mentor younger teachers and directors.
 I would love to create and spearhead a teacher training programme too!
 So, I would like to remain involved in Ballet4Life and to have more time for art and exploration.
 Have time perhaps to collaborate with other people I respect and enjoy working with.
 I would also like to have a small dance company for occasional projects and performances which would fundraise for Move into Wellbeing, and/or found an Arts Centre for dance, music, theatre, teaching, learning.
 Not too much to ask for, eh?

 Changing your career from dancer to dance teacher has been a positive experience for you.
-Why are the positive aspects of changing career?
+What are the positive aspects of changing career?

-Changing career is a good thing because it can be a way to learn new skills, to develop in a way that you had not planned, can bring you to new pathways and new people, bring new challenges, can re-inspire, can refresh and reawaken and sort of shake things up a bit!
+Changing career is a good thing because it can be a way to learn new skills, to develop in a way that you had not planned, bring you to new pathways and new people, bring new challenges, can re-inspire, refresh, and reawaken and sort of shake things up a bit!

 There is always another way to get to a destination